 There are those out there that advocate for or feed their dogs an all-meat diet.
 This breaks down into 2 main categories: Whole Prey Model, and Prey Model Raw (PMR).
 The PMR diet can also be broken down into 2 ratios.
 The first is 80% Muscle Meat 10% Edible Bones 10% Organs.
 The second is 80% Muscle Meat 10% Edible Bone 5% Liver 5% Other Organs

 The argument is that dogs evolved from wolves and don’t need Carbs.
 There was actually an interesting study that came out a few years ago.
 They found a pack of wolves that ate a significant amount of blueberries.
 They even found wolves regurgitating blueberries for their pups.

-I believe the people who advocate and feed an all-meat diet have the best intentions, but I think this does our pets a great disservice.
+While those who advocate for an all meat diet have the best intentions, it ultimately does our pets a great disservice.

 Dogs are not Wolves